 "[OCaml] made me better understand features of Java that seemed innate to programming, which were merely abstractions and assumptions that Java made.
-It made me a better Java programmer." -CIS 120 Student mathematical programming model.
-Programs can be thought of in terms of "transformations" of data instead of "modifications," leading to simpler, more explicit interfaces.
+It made me a better Java programmer." -CIS 120 Student "transformations" of data instead of "modifications," leading to simpler, more explicit interfaces.

-1.3 How the different parts of CIS 120 fit together
+1.3 How the different parts of CIS 1200 fit together

-Homework assignments provide the core learning experience for CIS 120.
+Homework assignments provide the core learning experience for CIS 1200.
 Programming is a skill, one that is developed through practice.
 The homework assignments themselves include both "etudes", which cover basic concepts directly and "applications" which develop those concepts in the context of a larger purpose.
 The homework assignments take time.